-Position Name Term Expires Chairperson Vice Chair Eric Zell Deborah Campbell, RN Dec.
+Position Name Term Expires Chairperson Vice Chair Treasurer Secretary Assistant Secretary Eric Zell Deborah Campbell, RN Irma Anderson, RN Nancy Casazza, RN Beverly Wallace Dec.
 2016 Dec.
-2016 Treasurer Irma Anderson, RN Dec.
-2010 Dec.
-2018 Secretary Nancy Casazza, RN Dec.
-2018 Assistant Secretary Beverly Wallace Dec.
+2016 Dec.
+2018 Dec.
+2018 Dec.
 2018

 The District's Board continues to function with limited staff as it sells its building, equipment, and other property, and arranges for ongoing resolution of its outstanding debts and obligations.
+The current Chairperson Eric Zell intends to step down in December upon expiration of his term.
+No candidates appeared on the November 2016 ballot to fill seats expiring in December, 2016 leaving one vacant position.
+On November 15, the Contra Costa County Board of Supervisors appointed Deborah Campbell and Dr. Bill Van Dyk to fill seats on the WCCHD Board.